 5. World's 21st largest country by land area

-Chad, by land area is world’s 21st largest country.
-With a 0.845% land mass of the total land mass of the world and a land area of 1,259,200 square kilometers, Chad is smaller than Peru and larger than South Africa.
-It is the fifth largest country in Africa.
+Chad, by land area, is the world’s 21st largest country.
+With a 0.845% landmass of the total landmass of the world and a land area of 1,259,200 square kilometers, Chad is smaller than Peru and larger than South Africa.
+It is the fifth-largest country in Africa.

 4. Blessed with gold and uranium reserves

 Chad has ample reserves of gold and uranium and the mining industry has not received adequate attention and investment since the discovery of oil.
 The business climate of Chad may be a contributing factor to this dilemma -Chad has been ranked bottom in the world for the ease of doing business by the International Finance Corporation.
 This means the natural resources may remain untapped for a long time.

 3. A musical instrument called the Kakaki signifies power

 People of Chad use Kakaki, a long metal trumpet of about three to four meters long in traditional ceremonial music - the instrument signifies power.
 It is indigenous to the Hausa traditional communities and is also used in neighboring countries, including Nigeria, Ghana, Burkina Faso, and Benin-Niger.
 Another name that it is called is the Waza.

 2. Covered by the Sahara Desert in the north, about 1/3 of the country

 The Sahara Desert covers much of northern Chad and occupies roughly 1/3rd of the country’s total area.
 It is the largest hot desert and the third largest desert in the world.
 The precipitation and rainfall in this area range between 300 to 600 mm every year.
 The Sahara opens up to the Sahelian belt in the middle of the country.
 The date palm is the only tree that grows in the Sahara region.
 The northeast African cheetah is the wildlife that can be found in the Chad area of the desert.

 1. Chad's staple foods are grains